|

 Does the Board of Education still own property off Chamberlin Road and if so, how many acres is it?

-No, the Board of Education does not own property off Chamberlin Road.
+No, the Board of Education does not currently own property off Chamberlin Road.

 Have other locations been considered?
 Bissell property at Miktarian and Ravenna Roads?
 Lutheran Church property?